-Joel Rubenstein, M.D., M.Sc. is Director of the Barrett's Esophagus Program and Associate Professor in the Division of Gastroenterology at the University of Michigan, and is a Research Scientist at the Veterans Affairs Center of Excellence for Clinical Management Research.
+Joel Rubenstein, M.D., M.Sc. is Director of the Barrett's Esophagus Program and Professor in the Division of Gastroenterology at the University of Michigan.
+He is also a Research Scientist at the Veterans Affairs Center of Excellence for Clinical Management Research.

 Dr. Rubenstein earned a Bachelors of Science from the University of Michigan, majoring in biophysics.
 He then earned his medical degree from Washington University in St. Louis.
 After completing his residency training in internal medicine at the University of Chicago, Dr. Rubenstein returned to the University of Michigan, where he completed fellowship training in gastroenterology, earned a Masters of Science in Clinical Research Design and Statistical Analysis, and then joined the faculty of the Division of Gastroenterology in 2004.

 Dr. Rubenstein is a recognized expert in the diagnosis and management of Barrett's esophagus, a precancerous lesion associated with esophageal cancer.
 His research aims to develop efficient management strategies for identifying Barrett's esophagus and preventing death from esophageal cancer.
-Dr. Rubenstein's research has been supported by the National Institutes of Health, the Department of Veterans Affairs, the Damon Runyon Cancer Research Foundation, and other sources.
+Dr. Rubenstein's research has been supported by the National Institutes of Health, the Department of Veterans Affairs, Department of Defense, the Damon Runyon Cancer Research Foundation, and other sources.

 In addition to Barrett's esophagus, Dr. Rubenstein has clinical expertise in other esophageal disoders, including achalasia and eosinophilic esophagitis.